 Exposure: BTEX metabolites as measured in maternal urine.

-Main Outcomes and Measures: The main outcomes were newborn birthweight, length, and head circumference, measured by neontologists in delivery rooms.
+Main Outcomes and Measures: The main outcomes were newborn birthweight, length, and head circumference, measured by neonatologists in delivery rooms.
 Urine samples were collected from all mothers on the day of delivery, for further BTEX and creatinine analysis.
 Self-reported environmental exposures, lifestyle, and sociodemographic characteristics were captured during the recruitment interview by a study coordinator.
 Obstetrics and medical history were obtained from medical records.

 Results: A total of 883 mothers (mean [standard deviation (SD)] age 32.4 [4.6] years) and their healthy, term-born infants (462 [52%] male; mean [SD] infant gestational age, 39.5 [1.3] weeks) were included in the analysis.
 Traces of toluene, xylene, and ethylbenzene metabolites were detected in all samples, with mean [SD] concentrations of benzylmercapturic acid (23.8 [51.5] g/g creatinine); methylhippuric acid (292.5 [527.2] g/g creatinine); and phenylglyoxylic acid (555.2 [737.7] g/g creatinine), respectively.
 Following covariate adjustments, an increase in log-transformed and interquartile-scaled ethylbenzene was found to be associated with a decrease in the birthweight of males (unstandardized = -40.856 g; 95% confidence interval (CI) -73.073 to -8.639; P=.013).
 Further exclusion of newborns considered small and large for gestational age (n = 72 [8.2%]; n =84 [9.5%], respectively) resulted in an association between an increase in log-transformed and interquartile-scaled ethylbenzene to the head circumference of males (unstandardized = -.07 cm; 95%CI:-.146 to -.005; P=.035).